KhoiBui/TrendingAnalysis/README.md

 The program reads a Word document and keeps track of information about the project as well as the "Detail of Findings" table.
 It will then put this information into an Excel worksheet.

-* Final CAPA's will have to be manually selected from the network drive and put into a folder.This is because leads will often save several different versions of a CAPA report and their names will vary.
+* Final CAPA's will have to be manually selected from the network drive and put into a folder.
+This is because leads will often save several different versions of a CAPA report and their names will vary.

   Draft_Detail_Findings.xlsx should be in the same working directory as the .exe file